Iran's return poses new questions for oil price

 Iran has said that it hopes to increase its post-sanctions crude exports by around 1 million bpd within a year, with most analysts expecting an increase of 200,000-500,000 bpd within six months of restrictions ending.

-"Iran is now free to sell as much oil as it wants to whomever it likes at whatever price it can get," said Richard Nephew, program director for Economic Statecraft, Sanctions and Energy Markets at Columbia University's Center on Global Energy Policy.
+"Iran is now free to sell as much oil as it wants to whomever it likes at whatever price it can get," said Richard Nephew, programme director for Economic Statecraft, Sanctions and Energy Markets at Columbia University's Centre on Global Energy Policy.

 Yet most analysts don't expect a huge reaction once markets open again after the weekend.